realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 4. Role-play scenarios
    Prompt: "Pretend you're a (ROLE).
 Walk me through how you'd handle (SITUATION) in detail, step by step."

+5. Custom knowledge base
+   Prompt: "Learn this document (PASTE) and act as my expert consultant whenever I ask questions about it."